FNA-NET/FNA-Old/README.md

 ## Supported Platforms

 Since it's ported with pure .NET 6.0 from FNA, it should only support platforms which .NET 6 supports.
-So console platforms(except Xbox one) should be not supported until .NET 6 does.
-Android is not supported like FNA for now, but there should be workarounds with Xamarin.Android.
+So console platforms(include Xbox One) should be not supported until .NET 6 does.
+Android is not supported like FNA.

  - Desktop PCs
    - Windows Direct3D